-Vector field files specify vector quantities (e.g., magnetization or magnetic flux density) as a function of spatial position.
-This type of file is produced by mmSolve2D (Sec.
-9) when "Total Field" or "Magnetization" output is selected.
-It is also the input data type read by mmDisp (Sec.
-12).
-OOMMF stores vector field files in the OOMMF Vector Field (OVF) format.
-There are two versions of the OVF format supported by OOMMF.
-The OVF 1.0 format is the preferred format and the only one written by OOMMF software.
-It supports both rectangular and irregular meshes, in binary and ASCII text.
-The OVF 0.0 format (formerly SVF) is an older, simpler format that can be useful for importing vector field data into OOMMF from other programs.
+(formerly SVF) is an older, simpler format that can be useful for importing vector field data into OOMMF from other programs.
 (A third format, the VecFil or Vector Input/Output (VIO) format, was used by some precursors to the OOMMF code.
 Although OOMMF is able to read the VIO format, its use is deprecated.
 New programs should not make use of it.)

-The recommended file extensions for OVF files are .omf for magnetization files, .ohf for magnetic field (H) files, .obf for magnetic flux density (B) files, or .ovf for generic files.
+The recommended file extensions for OVF files are .omf for magnetization files, .ohf for magnetic field $(\mathbf{H})$ files, .obf for magnetic flux density $(\mathbf{B})$ files, or .ovf for generic files.

-17.3.1 The OVF 1.0 format
+18.3.1 The OVF 1.0 format

-A commented sample OVF 1.0 file is provided in Fig. 6.
+A commented sample OVF 1.0 file is provided in Fig. 7.
 An OVF file has an ASCII header and trailer, and a data block that may be either ASCII or binary.
 All non-data lines begin with a '#' character; the double '##' marks the start of a comment, which continues until the end of the line.
 There is no line continuation character.
 Lines starting with a '#' but containing only whitespace characters are ignored.